 In 2000, the Instructional Technology graduate degree and Media Specialist Certification programs were added.
 A new concentration in Technology Integration was developed in 2009 and is now part of the Master’s Degree in Education.

-In the summer of 2006, our facilities received a slight renovation.
+In the summer of 2006, our facilities received a major renovation.
 The darkrooms were converted into The Convergence Center, which serves as both a production as well as Instructional Media training facility.
-Additionally, a new Portrait Studio was constructed and additional office spaces were built.
+Additionally, a new Portrait Studio was constructed, and additional office spaces were built.
 In 2009, the old portrait studio became the High-Definition editing suite, which features Macintosh Video Editing Suites.

 In the Fall of 2013, we began the transition from being called the Department of Media Communication and Technology to Digital Media Technologies.
 During the Summer of 2014, we completed the renaming process, and also added new tracks to help guide students: photography, video and television, graphics and web, interactive, and generalist.

-In the Summer 0f 2015 we upgraded all of the computers in the department to state of the art systems, both PC and Apple.
-We received Dell workstations with Intel Xeon Processor Six Core E5-1650 v3, 32GB, Dual Nvidia Quadro K4200 4GB graphics cards, and solid state drives.
-The Apples are 27 inch 5k Retina iMac’s with i7 Turbo boost 4.4GHz processors, 32GB memory, and AMD Radeon R9 4GB Graphics cards.
+In the Summer of 2015, we upgraded all of the computers in the department to state-of-the-art systems, both PC and Apple.
+We received Dell workstations with Intel Xeon Processor Six Core E5-1650 v3, 32GB, Dual Nvidia Quadro K4200 4GB graphics cards, and solid-state drives.
+The Apples are 27-inch 5k Retina iMac’s with i7 Turbo boost 4.4GHz processors, 32GB memory, and AMD Radeon R9 4GB Graphics cards.

-In the Summer of 2016 we upgraded all of our video production equipment with new 4k Panasonic AD-DVX 200 cameras, new HD Sony cameras, new lavaliere and boom mics, Glidecam systems, tracked dolly systems, and other equipment.
-We also added Chrome books and a new dedicated DMT Creativity media server to replicate industry standard file sharing practices.
+In the Summer of 2016, we upgraded all our video production equipment with new 4k Panasonic AD-DVX 200 cameras, new HD Sony cameras, new lavaliere and boom mics, Glidecam systems, tracked dolly systems, and other equipment.
+We also added Chrome books and a new dedicated DMET Creativity media computer server for students to save and share their work and to replicate industry standard file sharing practices.

-Today we offer two undergraduate degrees and 27 undergraduate courses, ranging from TV and video production, graphics and web design to photography, sound and interactive media, as well as graduate courses for majors and post-baccalaureate teacher candidates.
+Today we offer an undergraduate degree and courses, ranging from TV and video production, graphics and web design to photography, sound, interactive media, Esports, social media as well as the opportunity to take our graduate courses for majors.
+We continue to offer students cutting edge technology and a wide range of coursework to prepare them for success in the 21st century.